SophiaTangHart/SophiaTangHart/README.md

 - 👋 Hi, I’m Sophia Hart.

 - 👀 I’m interested in machine learning and AI technologies.
+I hope to be a data scientist.

-- 🌱 Prior to taking a break to serve as caregiver for my young children, I worked at prestigious companies / institutions including Intel, Sandia Lab and UCSF.
-I have earned degrees, including 3 Master’s degrees, from top-ranked universities like Berkeley and Cornell.
-I recently completed my Data Science Certificate Program from Berkeley Extension with Distinction, and I was at the top of all my classes.
-My capstone project is entitled “Wildfire Detection with Deep Convolutional Neural Network”.
-I am proactive and detailed-oriented, I value collaboration, and I am a lifelong and fast learner.
-I apply the experience I gain working as a scientist and engineer in industry and academia (problem solving, applying scientific method, rigorous attention to detail) in my current pursuits in machine learning and data science.
+- 🌱 These were some of the projects I did during my Data Science Certification at UC Berkeley Extension.
+I've worked at UCSF, Intel, Sandia National Laboratoires, and earned 3 Master's degrees.
+After taking a career break to serve as caregiver for my young children, I did my certification to prepare me to return to Tech.
+I had very positive experience learning updated technologies, working on interesting projects, solving problems through coding, and regaining my confidence because I finished with Distinction.
+I would like to keep working on projects and coding, and keep adding exciting projects to my Github.

-- 💞️ I’m looking for Data Scientist, ML Eng or Data Eng role in San Francisco or remotely.
+- 💞️ I would like to hear any feedback you may have for me.
+Thank you.

 - 📫 You can reach me at sophia.t.hart@gmail.com